RomainTrm/Blog/content/posts/migrate-from-state-based-to-event-based/index.md

   - each step is a valid solution to go to production with
   - choose what you're confortable with
   - Jeremie's workshop is more detailed and I recommand you to attend it if you have the opportunity
+- TODO: add link with edit to "refining software architecture"

 ---